PowerPlatformPortugal/powerplatformportugal-site/content/meetups/meetup-2.md

 - All presented times are Lisbon Time
 - Sessions will be presented in Portuguese

---- Weblink to the session to be shared close to the session date ---

 If you have any questions, please feel free to contact us at powerplatformportugal@gmail.com